Writing a brief for the procurement of goods or services

 As an overview, projects with any goods, works or services worth more than £10,000 (excluding VAT), must get at least three competitive tenders/quotes.
 For all goods, works and services worth more than £50,000 (excluding VAT), you must provide proof of competitive tendering procedures.
 Your proof should be a report on the tenders you have received, together with your decision on which to accept.
 In cases where you will not select the lowest tender you will need to give full reasons.
-Depending on the nature of your project you may be required to comply with European Procurement Rules and UK Public Procurement Regulations 2015.

 If you are unsure about your obligations, we advise you to take professional or legal advice.
 If you have already procured goods, works or services for the project that are worth more than £10,000 (excluding VAT), you will need to tell us how you did it.
 We cannot pay your grant if you have not followed the correct procedure.

 Title of the work you want to commission

 On the cover page it is useful to give a summary of the work you wish to commission and the expected timetable for delivering the work.

 Give a description of your group or organisation and what you do, including any relevant website details.

 Provide a description of the work that is being commissioned and, if you are commissioning research/evaluation or specialist advice include the aim(s) and objectives of the work and questions you would like the research/evaluation to answer (if applicable).

 Say how you plan to use the services and who the main audience for the work is.